wilkinsonlab/FLAIR-GG/FLAIR-in-a-box/INSTALLER/README.md

 ## Connect to the FLAIR-GG Virtual Platform

-__Full instructions for modifying your default FLAIR-in-a-box to match the requirements for the FLAIR-GG Virtual Platform can be found here:  https://github.com/ejp-rd-vp/FDP-Configuration__
+__Full instructions for modifying your default FLAIR-in-a-box to match the requirements for the FLAIR-GG Virtual Platform [can be found here](../../FDP-Configuration/)__

-To connect to the VP Index, you need to add the indexer "ping" function to your FAIR Data Point.
+To connect to the [FLAIR-GG Virtual Platform](https://vp.bgv.cbgp.upm.es), you first need to register yourself in the [VP Index](https://index.bgv.cbgp.upm.es), which is accomplished by adding the indexer "ping" function to your FAIR Data Point.
 To do this:

 - Login to your FDP via the Web page
 - Go to "settings"